 We are the Delaware branch of the Jesus Movement, called to become a diocese growing toward reconciliation and inclusion.
-Our intent is to bridge divides, embrace differences, and seek mutual understanding.
-The twenty-first century provides many challenges for the Diocese of Delaware –- secularism, economic inequality, changing demographics, struggles with racial and gender equality and other sources of conflict and cultural division.
+Our intent is to bridge divides, embrace differences, seek mutual understanding, and share the blessings of this life.
+The twenty-first century provides many challenges for the Episcopal Church in Delaware –- secularism, economic inequality, changing demographics, struggles with racial and gender equality and other sources of conflict and cultural division.
 These challenges provide opportunities for Delaware to become a home in which today’s people can find God.
 We believe we are called to become more missional, led by our Baptismal Covenant to build community, partnering with other churches and agencies around social issues such as addiction, poverty, and homelessness.
 We see advantage and opportunity in exploring our small size, big city/rural area, and diversity issues.
 We believe we are called to be a laboratory for innovation and scalable, achievable pilot projects that could be shared in other places in the wider church.
 We are called to be in touch with these realities.
 Our desire is to be adaptive, and to be intentional with the ways that we communicate and connect with each other and with others.
 We are called to reach people where they are.
-We commit to our sacramental and liturgical heritage, to be increasingly close knit as one body of Christ, and to cultivate the seeds of tomorrow’s church here in the Diocese of Delaware.
+We commit to our sacramental and liturgical heritage, to be increasingly close knit as one body of Christ, and to cultivate the seeds of tomorrow’s church here in the Episcopal Church in Delaware.

 The Episcopal Church in Delaware is comprised of the entire State of Delaware (New Castle, Kent, and Sussex Counties).
 It is one of the oldest dioceses in the country, established in 1785 following the first convention of the Protestant Episcopal Church in the United States in 1784.
 Parishes in Delaware date to the late 1600s.
 Some of those early congregations continue, active, and vibrant as ever, having adapted over the centuries in response to the needs of their communities.
 Delaware is a small state, with 950,000 residents.
 We have rolling hills and beautiful beaches.
 We are close to major metropolitan areas, yet much of our state has a small town feel.
 People know each other here.
 Relationships are personal and long-standing.
 Delaware has maintained a strong agricultural base throughout its history.
 However, the dominant industry shifted periodically.
 The early economy consisted mainly of agriculture and fishing.
 In the 1800s, manufacturing increased within the state, and by the late 1900s, financial services and downstate tourism led the state’s economy.
 Today, much of the state relies on agricultural income and the operations of big poultry producers.
 Over the years, portions of the state enjoyed the benefits of major manufacturing, and received significant support from the DuPont family and corporation.
 However, this is changing.
 While the southern part of the state has become a haven for retirement and become a place of relatively affluent, growing communities, some cities have been hurt and are still recovering from the closing of major manufacturing operations.
 Delaware has issues similar to those in some large states: We have big city crime, we have urban poverty, and we have rural poverty.